Rethinking Whole-Body CT Image Interpretation: An Abnormality-Centric Approach: Supplementary Details of

 We compare \dataset~ with existing public CT image datasets in Table~\ref{tab:datasets_summary}, including those widely used for lesion segmentation, lesion detection, organ segmentation, or report generation.
-In contrast to the substantial limitations exhibited by these datasets, as detailed in Sec.~\ref{sec:limitation_in_existing_datasets}, \dataset represents the first large-scale dataset designed for abnormality grounding and description across multi-plane and whole-body CT images.
+In contrast to the substantial limitations exhibited by these datasets, as detailed the main paper, \dataset represents the first large-scale dataset designed for abnormality grounding and description across multi-plane and whole-body CT images.